 11. Why are there only nylon clothes in the pool?

-- Yes, in both cotton and nylon, your skin will be protected.
+- Yes, both cotton and nylon will protect your skin.

 12. Do swimsuits shrink in water?

 Swimwear consisting of nylon, polyester, or spandex cannot be shrunk.
 Swimwear composed primarily of polyester won't shrink as much.
 Nowadays, cotton and cotton mixes are used often in bathing suits.
 An all-cotton swimsuit and cotton-blend textiles can be shrunk.

 13. How do you take care of a swimsuit?